 An experienced software company, with experienced employees and Project Managers, will do its best so you would not notice any challenges that arise from a cultural mismatch.

-However, not every company is experienced and not every cultural challenge is possible to handle with experience.
+However, not every company is experienced, and not every cultural challenge is possible to handle with experience.
 The complex nature of human relations, including business relations, requires open-mindedness, patience, and empathy from both sides for a successful result.
 Cultural challenges are inevitable, but they are just proof of humanity’s beautiful diversity.

 3. Security Concerns

 Cybersecurity and security of the office, both are equally important.
 When the deal gets to the security standards of the software outsourcing company, there is no real way for you to know for sure the company’s security expertise immediately.
-In the worst case scenario, you have to trust their word.
+In the worst-case scenario, you have to trust their word.

 However, there is always a possibility to make some digging.
-First of all, nothing is as vocal about a company’s security approach as their portfolio.
+First of all, nothing is as vocal about a company’s security approach as its portfolio.
 Check the portfolio for some security-heavy apps (eCommerce, Finance).
 If there are any and they work as they should without reported security breaches, it is the first call that the company has sufficient security expertise.

 Furthermore, you can always ask whether a company has a Cyber Security Policy and Disaster Recovery Plan.
 These documents demonstrate that the company knows how to act in case of emergency, has a plan to follow.